Replacement Cost vs Actual Cash Value: Which Home Insurance Coverage Is Right for You?

 What does "extended replacement cost" mean on a home insurance policy?

-Extended replacement cost means your insurer will pay beyond your stated policy limit — typically up to 125% to 150% of your dwelling coverage amount — if rebuilding costs exceed what your policy covers.
-It serves as an important buffer against unexpected cost spikes in construction materials and labor, which have surged in recent years.
+Extended replacement cost means your insurer will pay beyond your stated policy limit, typically up to 110% to 150% of your dwelling coverage amount, if rebuilding costs exceed what your policy covers.
+It serves as an important buffer against unexpected cost spikes in construction materials and labor, which have surged about 25% above pre-pandemic levels heading into 2026.

 Does actual cash value coverage ever make sense?